lucasnerism/mywallet-API/README.md

 ```

 ## Create a Database
-Create a PostgreSQL database with whatever name you want
+Create a MongoDB database with whatever name you want

 ## Setup the ENVs